Award: NFQ Level 10 Major Award

 - Design rigorous research that expands the professional body of knowledge in your field.

-This four year programme is structured for blended delivery of online learning and face to face sessions which minimizes time ‘off the job’.
+This four year course is structured for blended delivery of online learning and face to face sessions which minimizes time ‘off the job’.
 You must successfully completed the qualifier module (PP8001) to be offered a place on the PDEng.

 - Candidates would typically hold a 2.1 honours degree in a relevant area and five years’ experience.